buren/git-story/README.md

 ## Command list

     git
        dev               Start developling a new feature
+       done              Commit changes and sync with remote branch-points     Shows the last common commit with current branch branch-status     Shows current branch status
+       churn             Count number of changes for each file conflicted        List files with merge-conflicts
-       done            Commit changes and sync with remote goto            Switch from current branch to specified branch history         List repository commits
+       create-branch     Create and checkout a new branch on remote and local delete-branch     Delete branch from remote and local divergence        Show the difference between current branch and the same remote branch goto              Switch from current branch to specified branch history           List repository commits
        abort-merge       Aborts current merge
        tag-release       Create a new tag
        stat              Print statistics of git repository
        fetch-branches    Fetches all branches from remote
-       open            Open current git repository on Github test            Runs test command defined in .gitstoryrc package         Runs package command defined in .gitstoryrc release         Runs release command defined in .gitstoryrc extend-with     Add new git-story extension to git list-extended   Lists all git-story commands
+       browse            Open current git repository on Github test              Runs test command defined in .gitstoryrc package           Runs package command defined in .gitstoryrc release           Runs release command defined in .gitstoryrc git-story         List git-story extensions
-       get-update      Updates git-story
+       git-story-extend  Add new git-story extension to git git-story-update  Update git-story to its latest version

 ## Documentation